eldridgea/blog/content/post/self-hosted-ebook-management.md

 Since it was intended for eink screens the UI can be a bit clunky on LCD screens like my phone and laptop, but given that I'm mostly only using the UI for a moment to get into a book, that's fine for me.

+## Calibre-Web Automated KOReader Syncing
+**Update August 2025**
+A few months after I finished this setup Calibe-Web Automated added [built-in functionality to sync KOReader clients](https://github.com/crocodilestick/Calibre-Web-Automated?tab=readme-ov-file#koreader-syncing-kosync-).
+This required installing a plugin on each KOReader app and disabling the native Progress Sync.
+Once that was done I was able to log in to that plugin using the server address and user accounts of Calibre-Web Automated.

+Similarly to the Koreader Sync Server sync server I was using previously, this unfortunately does not update progress in the web interface, but given that I only read via the KOReader app this is fine.
+The user experience is essentially identical once the plugin is installed on the clients, but this meant that I was able to run one less container and have one less set of credentials.
+I've been using this for a while now and will be sticking with it.

-## Koreader Sync Server
+~~## Koreader Sync Server~~

-[Koreader Sync Server](https://github.com/koreader/koreader-sync-server) is a service to sync progress between readers.
+~~[Koreader Sync Server](https://github.com/koreader/koreader-sync-server) is a service to sync progress between readers.
 (And even has the ability to sync to an *earlier* point in the book and handle rereading fairly well.
-Something Amazon apparently still can't crack).
+Something Amazon apparently still can't crack).~~

-They offer a public server and the information shared with it is minimal (seems to be username, file hashes of ebooks, and the location for each one).
-So not a huge privacy concern but to make it even more private and also reduce external dependencies I decided to host this too.
+~~They offer a public server and the information shared with it is minimal (seems to be username, file hashes of ebooks, and the location for each one).
+So not a huge privacy concern but to make it even more private and also reduce external dependencies I decided to host this too.~~

 # Connection and Access